palan-inc/schemate/README.md

     $ rails g schemate:install

+Edit this file to control auto generation, and output format.

 By default, schema is exported only when you run `schemate:export_csv` or `schemate:export_md`.
-If you want to export schema as markdown automatically with `rake db:migrate`, edit the file and change:
+If you want to export schema automatically with `rake db:migrate`, edit the file and change:

     config.auto_generate = true

+By default, auto generate file type is markdown.
+If you want to generate file as csv, edit the file and change:

+    config.auto_generate_type = 'csv'

 ## Contributing